Augmenta-tech/UnrealLiveLinkAugmenta/README.md

 ### LiveLinkAugmentaSource

-The Live Link Augmenta Source as the following parameters :
+The Live Link Augmenta Source has the following parameters :

 | Parameter | Description |
 | --- | --- |